pearalbin/homevolt/README.md

 This project provides a small Python service to fetch state data from a **Homevolt** residential grid battery and publish it to **MQTT** and **Prometheus**.

 > ℹ️ The Homevolt must have its **local management web server enabled** for this to work.
-If you’re unsure, let me know and I can provide more details about the setup.

 ## Purpose